marijnh/Eloquent-JavaScript/15_event.md

 {{index "button (HTML tag)", "tabindex attribute"}}

 The ((DOM)) node where a key event originates depends on the element that has ((focus)) when the key is pressed.
-Normal nodes cannot have focus (unless you give them a `tabindex` attribute), but things such as ((link))s, buttons, and form fields can.
+Most nodes cannot have focus unless you give them a `tabindex` attribute, but things like ((link))s, buttons, and form fields can.
 We'll come back to form ((field))s in [Chapter ?](http#forms).
 When nothing in particular has focus, `document.body` acts as the target node of key events.